Book Production

 It has been proven that purchasing behavior is driven by emotions, which account for almost 95% of our decisions.
 This means you should appeal to the reader's needs and emotions.

 Some readers want to lose themselves in a fictional world.
 Is it an adventure they are striving to find?
 Then, give them suspense and mystery.
 Is it romance that they miss?
-Give them love and passion, intrigues, and–if you’re writing a romance–don’t forget that happily-ever-after.
+Give them love and passion, intrigues, and–if you’re writing a romance–don’t forget that happily ever after.

-Skye Warren, a bestselling author who has written more than 50 romance novels, referred to this during NINC 2022, speaking of the Anatomy of a Bestselling Book.
+Skye Warren, a bestselling author who has written over 50 romance novels, referred to this during NINC 2022, speaking of the Anatomy of a Bestselling Book.
 Marketing and advertising start with your book cover, which means more than just a great design.
 Book endorsements written by other authors will help readers decide faster to buy your book.

 But if you don’t know the author personally, here’s what you can do: